 The PARIO is an instrument that will automatically determine soil type and particle size distribution for any soil.

 Soil water retention curves

 There is a relationship between water potential and volumetric water content which can be illustrated using a soil water retention curve (sometimes called a moisture release curve or a soil water characteristic curve).
 Figure 10 shows example curves for three different soils.
 On the x-axis is water potential on a logarithmic scale and on the Y-axis is volumetric water content.
 Soil water retention curves are like physical fingerprints, unique to each soil.
-This is because the relationship between water potential and water content is different for every soil.
+This is because the relationship between water potential and soil water content is different for every soil.
 With this relationship, you can find out how different soils will behave anywhere along the curve.
 You can answer critical questions such as: will water drain through the soil quickly or be held in the root zone?
 Soil water retention curves are powerful tools used to predict plant water uptake, deep drainage, runoff, and more.
 Learn more about how this works here or watch Soil Moisture 201.

 The HYPROP is an instrument that automatically generates soil water retention curves in the wet range.
 You can create retention curves across the entire range of soil moisture by combining the HYPROP and the WP4C.

 Soil moisture: Do I need water content or water potential?

 Before embarking on any soil moisture measurement campaign, ask yourself these questions:

 Do I need to know how much water is stored in the soil?

 Do I need to know which way water is going to move?